Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/dragon-disciple.md

 ### Maw, Claw, and Tail
 Starting at 22nd level, you deal an additional 2d6 damage, the type of which corresponds to your Dragon Ancestry, when you hit a target with an attack.
-Additionally, once per turn, when you hit a creature, you can knock the target prone or grapple it (escape DC equal to 8 + your Constitution modifier + your proficiency bonus).
+Additionally, once per turn when you hit a creature, you can knock the target prone or grapple it (escape DC equal to 8 + your Constitution modifier + your proficiency bonus).

 ### Draconic Ability Score Improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.